We’ve Come a Long Way Since the Last Spike

 Investing in a Cleaner Tomorrow

 Canada’s railways are also investing in locomotives that consume less fuel and emit fewer greenhouse gas (GHG) emissions.
-Since 1990, Canadian freight and passenger railways have reduced their GHG emissions intensity by more than 40 percent, despite increased rail traffic.
+Since 1990, Canada’s freight railways have reduced their GHG emissions intensity – the rail sector’s carbon footprint relative to its traffic – by 41.7 per cent, even with traffic increasing by 76.8 per cent during the same period.
 Newer technologies such as locomotive low-idle features designed to save fuel, automatic stop/start systems, and rail lubrication have also contributed to a more a sustainable, and innovative, rail system.
 Canada’s railways will continue to innovate and implement new technologies as they become available, so that they can remain a productive and sustainable player in the Canadian economy.